 IT Competitive Advantage: 6 Qualities a Business Should Have

 Technology is the current that powers all lines of business and corporate functions.
 As a key business driver, it can allow you to outpace your competition.
 When it comes to technology choices, business investments need to be cost-effective, practical, and user-friendly.
 But today they can be all that, PLUS allow you to achieve powerful business adjectives.
-Adopting these six technical characteristics of a highly competitive business can help you achieve the edge you need to leave contenders in the dust:

 1. Highly Available